elzimm-software/computer/README.md

 ## String to Simple Machine Language

-`strtosml.cpp` is an included utility thay converts strings of text, passed at the command line, into SML code in accordance with the reduced ASCII table.
+`strtosml.cpp` is an included utility that converts strings of text, passed at the command line, into SML code in accordance with the reduced ASCII table.

 ## Op-Codes